 - Forell | Elsesser provided complete engineering services for the design and detailing of the tall retaining structures at either end of the pavilion which enabled the continued function of the undermined existing adjacent structures throughout construction.
 A monitored tangent pile tieback system was used to allow for a 30-foot vertical excavation immediately adjacent to an existing residence hall.

 - The flexible steel EBF brace lateral system was designed to work with the concrete shear walls present at either end of the structure where the pavilion is buried in the rising sides of the valley.

-- The rehabilitation of the existing wings was detailed to minimize the impact to the existing structure and maximized the use of the historic reinforced concrete structural elements.
-During construction the opportunity was taken to repair and restore in-place existing deteriorated concrete framing.
+- The rehabilitation of the existing wings was detailed to minimize the impact on the existing structure and maximized the use of the historic reinforced concrete structural elements.
+During construction, the opportunity was taken to repair and restore in-place existing deteriorated concrete framing.

 - Architect: Anshen + Allen Architects / Stantec

 - Owner: City and County of San Francisco

 - The new pavilion is steel framed with eccentric braced frames.
 The rehabilitation of the existing wings included new concrete shear walls